k2052/mastering_nooku/chapters/04_a-real-world-component.md

 Now at the moment I've very little idea how joins and this relationship should be accomplished in Nooku.
 So let experiment a little and see how they work.
-Digging around in google turns this thread [thread](http://groups.google.com/group/nooku-framework/browse_thread/thread/e236e38d7e04071a) and their are some suggestions made but I like to work with real world examples; so based on the second post I'm going to look to com_terms.
+Digging around in google turns this thread [thread](http://groups.google.com/group/nooku-framework/browse_thread/thread/e236e38d7e04071a) and there are some suggestions made but I like to work with real world examples; so based on the second post I'm going to look to com_terms.

 Pulling up the source of com_terms reveals that joins are built within `_buildQueryJoins()`.
 A simple search through Nooku